nrfconnect/sdk-nrf/doc/nrf/drivers/wifi/nrf700x/subpages/low_api_radio_test.rst

 Radio Test mode
 ---------------

-This mode is used for testing the RF performance of the nRF700X device, mainly to characterize the RF.
+This mode is used for testing the RF performance of the nRF70 Series device, mainly to characterize the RF.

 .. note::